Submissions

 Author Guidelines

 Before making a submission, authors are responsible for obtaining permission to publish any material included with the submission, such as photos, documents and datasets.
 All authors identified on the submission must consent to be identified as an author.
-Where appropriate, research should be approved by an appropriate ethics committee in accordance with the legal requirements of the study's country.

 All authors must fulfill all the criteria listed below: